grig23/primetime.en/help/programming/tvsdk-1.4-for-ios/c-psdk-ios-1.4-closed-captioning-and-subtitles-ios/c-psdk-ios-1.4-closed-captioning-and-subtitles-ios.md

 ---
 description: Closed captions and subtitles have some unique differences, and you enable them in different ways.
-seo-description: Closed captions and subtitles have some unique differences, and you enable them in different ways.
-seo-title: Subtitles and closed captions
 title: Subtitles and closed captions
-uuid: 91daf0be-087a-4be5-86c2-f8b83da43a8f
 ---

 # Requirements for subtitles and closed captions {#requirements-for-subtitles-and-closed-captions}